nickjalbert/agentos/ISSUES.md

   like this for all environments is not ideal.

-* I should port other environments to generate specs, should the default example one in AOS depend on acme?
+* I should port other environments to generate specs, should the default example one in AOS depend on dm_env?

-* Pull out the initial {agent, policy, env} into their own files
+* Pull out the template {agent, policy, env} files used by agentos init into their own files

 * Policy.decide(obs, actions) needs the actions because it doesn't have a pointer to the environment and thus doesn't know the action_space